microsoft/SuperSolver/README.md

 load("Runner.sage")

 will perform the Delfs-Galbraith algorithm to find the isogeny between E1/GF(p^2) and E2/GF(p^2).
 There are default parameters in Runner.sage that can be modified to any instance of the supersingular isogeny problem.
+The code will generate new folders in the local directory for the reduced modular polynomials and solution.

 The 6 inputs specified by the user are

 p: the characteristic of the field GF(p^2)